huberf/pyPass/README.md

 1. Use the built-in c0d3sPl41n.txt file or make your own (technical users only), and fill it with passwords using the same format shown in the c0d3sPl41n.txt file.
+   Optional, but run 'pip install textcrypt' to have the latest and greatest encryption protection.
 2. Run `python encrypt.py` and enter a password string.
 3. Feel free to delete c0d3sPl41n.txt.
 Your encrypted passwords are now stored by default in c0d3sC1ph3r.txt